-"One of his first pictures, he was six or seven, and he had a little workbench with hammers and tools," recalled Gisela of inthe workbench with nammers and tools, recalled Gisela of her young boy.
+"One of his first pictures, he was six or seven, and he had a little workbench with hammers and tools," recalled Gisela of intue workbeened with nammers and tools, recalled Giseia of her young boy.
 "Once, I left the kids alone when our oldest was 12.
 I had the sewing machine out where the toys were.
 We were maybe gone two hours.
 And he had sewed and stuffed a baseball with the sewing machine.
 He was able to just look at a chair and draw it exactly as it was.
-Everything we three, wany he had to take apart first to understand what we threw away, he had to take apart first to understand what made it work.
+Everything we three, wany he had to take apart first to understand what we threw away, he had to take apart first to understand what made it work

-During his years at Brainerd High School, Dennis Duting his years at Dailiett High School, Definits participated in choir and played the trumpet in the band.
+During his years at Brainerd High School, Dennis During his years at brainert High School, Dennis participated in choir and played the trumpet in the band.
 With the help of a rusty bike, thoughtfully hidden in the bushes by the public library, Dennis would leave school occasionally during the day to play Taps at military funerals at Evergreen Cemetery.
-While in the Boy Scouts, he played the bugle.
-Dennis continued to round out his interests and abilities.
+While in the Boy Scouts, he played the bugle, Dennis continued to round out his interests and abilities.
 Equal to his musicality was his mechanical skill.

 "He would take people's junk - discarded lawnmowers, bicycles - restore them and sell them," reminisced Gisela.
-"We liked to have as many family meals as possible, and he always had physical questions about how things worked.
+"We liked to have as many family meals as possible, and he always had physical questions about how things worked."

-Following graduation from Brainerd High School in 1979, Poniowing graduation from Brainerd Figh School in 1979, Dennis attended Central Lakes College where he was later inducted into the Hall of Fame; and also earned a Bachelor of Science in Mechanical Engineering, Physics and Mathematics from the University of North Dakota, graduating as Valedictorian of his class.
-He also earned degrees and certification in Business, Graphic Arts, Welding and Machine Shop.
+Following graduation from Brainerd High School in 1979, Dennis attended Central Lakes College where he was later inducted into the Hall of Fame; and also earned a Bachelor of Science in Mechanical Engineering, Physics and Mathematics from the University of North Dakota, graduating as Valedictorian of his class.
+He also earned degrees and certification in Business, Graphic Arts, Welding and Mechine Shon. and Machine Shop.